Disclosure: Some links on this page may be affiliate links.

 If you’re looking for a web host that isn’t owned by EIG (the Endurance International Group), then this article is for you.
 With so many hosts being owned by EIG, it’s can be difficult to identify the best non-EIG hosts.
 Relax; we’ve done the legwork for you.
 Let’s cut to the chase:

 The top three non-EIG hosting companies we recommend are People’s Host, Siteground and A2 Hosting.
 They are all cheap, safe, have excellent customer service and include cPanel and Softaculous in their shared hosting plans.
 I’ll give you a little more info about each:

-People’s Host is a non-EIG host which is a little newer than the other two below, so you may not have heard quite as much about People’s Host before.
+People’s Host is reliable a non-EIG host which has been around for awhile now but is a little newer than the other two below, so you may not have heard as much about it.
 I’ve been using their hosting services myself and am very impressed with the performance, low pricing, and excellent customer service.

 A major reason I recommend them is the affordable options for SSL: a now-critical factor with the upcoming Chrome updates soon to be labeling http-only sites as insecure.
 For those of us with multiple domains, SSL costs can add up fast.
 But unlike many other hosts, People’s Host offers the option to allow use of an SSL certificate you purchased cheaply elsewhere – they’ll install it for you though for security reasons.
 Most other hosts instead insist that you purchase your SSL cert from them for shared hosting (you also have that option available on People’s Host).
 FYI: People’s Host is one of the rare shared hosts that I could find that supports SSL certificates from the free Let’s Encrypt project (while still fulfilling all of our other requirements of being legitimate, high-quality, offering cheap price points, and with cPanel and Softaculous included in all shared hosting plans).